[Source: EuroFlu, full page: (LINK). Edited.]

 Virus strain characterizations

-Since week 40/2012, 11 countries (Denmark, Germany, Greece, the Netherlands, Norway, Portugal, the Russian Federation, Spain, Sweden, Switzerland and the United Kingdom) have screened 422 viruses for susceptibility to the neuraminidase inhibitors oseltamivir and zanamivir.
+Since week 40/2013, 5 countries (the Netherlands, Norway, Spain, Sweden and the United Kingdom (England)) have screened 35 influenza A(H1N1)pdm09, 20 influenza A(H3N2) and 2 influenza B viruses for susceptibility to oseltamivir and zanamivir.

-The 126 influenza A(H3N2) and 98 influenza B viruses tested showed susceptibility to both drugs.
-The 31 influenza A(H1N1)pdm09 and 14 influenza A(H3N2) viruses screened for susceptibility to adamantanes were found to be resistant.
+The 14 influenza A(H1N1)pdm09 and 12 influenza A(H3N2) viruses screened for susceptibility to adamantanes were found to be resistant.

 Outpatient surveillance for influenza-like illness (ILI) and/or acute respiratory infection (ARI)